Copyright Infringement – Software settlement essentials (calculating money damages)

 How to calculate damages for intentional software piracy (Case example)

 Okay, so you nabbed another company using your copyrighted software without paying for it.
 Your copyrights in the software are registered and protected.
 Now what do you do?
-First thing most people want to know is what can I recover for intentional software licensing infringement?
+The first thing most people want to know is what can I recover for intentional software licensing infringement?
 Failure to properly license software and intentionally using it for their own personal gain?
 Here is one way to look at a damages calculation:

 1. Cost to properly license a copy of your software for all laptops, PC's, and networks that use your software.
 For example, if you have 10 unlicensed copies on 10 different platforms, you have 10 copyright infringements.
 Each one is a separate infringement of a copyrighted work.
 If your software costs $1,000 to license that is $10,000 in actual damages.